Peter Sendel

-Peter Sendel (born 6 March 1972) is a former German biathlete.
+Peter Sendel (born 6 March 1972) is a German former biathlete.
 At the 1998 Olympics in Nagano, Sendel was a part of the German team that won the gold medal.
 Later he earned a relay silver medal from the 2002 Olympics in Salt Lake City.

 Sendel retired as a biathlete in 2004.

 Biathlon results

 All results are sourced from the International Biathlon Union.